-Hoffenheim stuns Bayern with 2-1 away win, Dortmund held

-BERLIN (AP) — Sargis Adamyan scored twice as Hoffenheim stunned Bayern Munich with a 2-1 away win on Saturday, while Bundesliga rivals Borussia Dortmund and Leipzig also dropped points.

-The Bavarians, buoyant after a 7-2 rout of Tottenham in the Champions League on Tuesday, expected another goal-fest against struggling Hoffenheim but Adamyan’s 79th-minute goal sealed the first-ever victory at Bayern for the visitors.
+Bayern loses in Bundesliga for 1st time this season

+Schalke failed to take advantage of Bayern’s slip-up as Cologne defender Jonas Hector scored in injury time to grab a 1-1 draw, ending Schalke’s four-game winning streak and denying it top spot in the league.

-Dortmund was held to a third consecutive 2-2 draw in the league at Freiburg, while Leipzig was held 1-1 at Bayer Leverkusen.
+Borussia Dortmund was held to a third consecutive 2-2 draw in the league at Freiburg, while Leipzig and Bayer Leverkusen drew 1-1.
 Also, Mainz won 2-1 at relegation rival Paderborn.

-Schalke can take the league lead with a win at home against Cologne later.

 Serge Gnabry, who scored four times at Tottenham, had an early goal ruled out against Hoffenheim as Joshua Kimmich strayed offside.

-Robert Lewandowski then sent Gnabry on his way with his heel, but Hoffenheim goalkeeper Oliver Baumann saved the Germany forward’s shot and Corentin Tolisso’s effort from the rebound.
+Robert Lewandowski then sent Gnabry on his way with his heel, but Hoffenheim goalkeeper Oliver Baumann saved his shot and Corentin Tolisso’s effort from the rebound.
 Tolisso’s next effort was just over.

-Lewandowski had a penalty appeal waved away before the break after he went down under Kevin Akpoguma’s challenge.
+Lewandowski had a penalty appeal waved away before the interval after he went down under Kevin Akpoguma’s challenge.

 Bayern displayed little urgency after the break and was shocked when Adamyan fired the visitors in front in the 54th minute.

-Tolisso lost the ball to former teammate Sebastian Rudy.
-He played in Dennis Geiger, who found Adamyan and he shot home through Jerome Boateng’s legs.
+Sebastian Rudy played in Dennis Geiger, who found Adamyan and he shot home through Jerome Boateng’s legs.

-Bayern coach Niko Kovac reacted with two changes, bringing on Thomas Müller and Ivan Perisic, and switching to three at the back with Kimmich moving forward to midfield.

-The visitors almost scored again through Stefan Posch in the 65th before Lewandowski equalized with a header from Müller’s cross in the 73rd.
+The visitors almost scored again through Stefan Posch in the 65th before Lewandowski equalized with a header from substitute Thomas Müller’s cross in the 73rd.

 It was the Poland striker’s 11th goal in seven Bundesliga games.